jcesarmobile/GameCenterOnlinePlugin/README.md

 }

-Game received the other player move
+Game received the other player's move

 window.gameCenter.receivedMove = function(i,j) {

-//i and j are the coordinates of the other player move, do something with them
+//i and j are the coordinates of the other player's move, do something with them

 }

-Game received the player names name 1 is the name for the player with turn 1, name 2 is the name for the player with turn 2
+Game received the players' names name 1 is the name for the player with turn 1, name 2 is the name for the player with turn 2

 window.gameCenter.receivedGamerNames = function(name1, name2) {